Krsna Kirtana Songs est. 2001 www.kksongs.org

 After

-teaching various aspects of the course.
-I had to design the course so the
+would arise in teaching various aspects of the course.
+I had to design the

-material won’t be too difficult.
-However, I cannot water down the foundation of
+course so the material won’t be too difficult.
+However, I cannot water down the

 A